 The best thing about visiting a capital city is the variety of things it offers.

 The best way to spend 3 days in Bangkok is simply to get a little taste of everything the city has to offer.
+Get ready to experience the best of Southeast Asia while visiting Bangkok!

 Your first day in Bangkok should be spent embracing the culture and exploring the ancient side of the city.